rchutzz/spotify-music-player/README.md

 # Richard's Spotify Music Player
-This is a react app built to allow users to play their favorite music using Spotify's API in a nice UI.
+This is a react app built to allow users to play their favorite music using Spotify's API through the oAuth 2.0 process.

 ## Build Setup